fyrepaw13/ctf_writeups/b01lersCTF2024/arm-and-a-leg/README.md

 ### Registers

-x0 to x7 are used to pass arguments, similar to rdi, rsi and rdx x29 is similar to rbp x30 is stores the return address
+x0 to x7 are used to pass arguments, similar to rdi, rsi and rdx

+x29 is similar to rbp

+x30 stores the return address

 ### Function Prologue, Epilogue and Stack Layout